 When the solar system formed, there was debris left over from the process of planet formation.
 This debris consists of dust produced by collisions between these small bodies.
 Though solar radiation removes the dust on timescales much shorter than the Sun’s lifetime, ongoing production results in enough dust to be seen with the naked eye - the zodiacal light.
 Vega, the fifth brightest star in the night sky, was found to have similar dust production, detecting IR excess, by the Infrared Astronomical Satellite (IRAS).

-Blackbody curve- what is it?
-A blackbody radiates and absorbs energy at most electromagnetic wavelengths.
-It is called this because a cold blackbody appears black.
-The energy a blackbody emits is called blackbody radiation, which takes on the form of an electromagnetic field that possesses an intensity versus wavelength relationship that takes on the shape of a lopsided bell curve.
-The highest point on this curve shows where the radiation is most intense.
-When the temperature increases, the wavelength is shorter and the radiation is most intense.
+(The proposal readers will be familiar with the bb curve so no need to describe in detail).

-Scientists theorize that most celestial objects behave as perfect blackbodies.
+Scientists theorize that most celestial objects behave close to blackbodies.

 Analysis plan